 Police Officers are responsible for maintaining law and order on a local and national level.
 They will help protect members of the public and their property, investigate crimes and offences, search for missing people, respond to emergency calls, make arrests, attend to accidents and fires, interview witnesses and suspects.
-They also visit schools, colleges and community groups to give talks on crime prevention.
+They also control traffic and crowds at large public events or gatherings and visit schools, colleges and community groups to give talks on crime prevention.

 You'll need to contact your local police force to apply.

 You will usually need:

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent for a degree apprenticeship